 The photo gallery below provides information about several of the turtles that are found in Illinois.
-Additionally, the Prairie Research Institute’s Illinois Natural History Survey has an Identification Key to help people figure out what species turtle they have found.
+Additionally, the Prairie Research Institute’s Illinois Natural History Survey has an Illinois Species page to help people figure out what species turtle they have found.
 If you don’t know what the species is, click on the text to work through the key.
 If you see a photo that looks like the species you saw, then you can click on the photo to get information about that particular species.

 Aquatic and terrestrial turtles can encounter a number of hazardous situations in Illinois’ human-dominated landscapes.
 Turtles may be mauled by domestic pets or mishandled by curious children and adults.
 Many are crushed by vehicles while they are crossing roads.
 Female turtles are often struck while searching for nest sites during the spring and summer months, and turtles of all ages and both sexes are struck when they migrate between water sources during the late summer and fall.
 Additionally, curbs along roads and parking lots and railroad tracks can trap turtles.

 Female aquatic turtles and box turtles may nest in mulch and flowerbeds.
 They also nest in exposed sand or soil in yards, along railroad tracks and trails edges, in agricultural fields, and in crushed limestone trails, especially if these areas are near permanent water.

 It is best to allow turtle eggs to incubate and hatch (60 to 90 days depending on the turtle species) where the female laid them.
 Placing a wire basket (with a top) over the nest site can protect the nest from predators such as raccoons and opossums.